subfuzion/istio-test-drive/README.md

 #### Label namespaces for automatic sidecar injection

-The envoy proxy is automatically injected in pods running in namespaces that are labeled with `istio-injection=enabled`.
-Go ahead and do this for the `default` namespace and remember to do it if you deploy an application in any other namespace you create.
+Istio uses Envoy as a sidecar proxy for each pod; it can be automatically injected in pods running in namespaces that are labeled with `istio-injection=enabled`.
+Go ahead and do this for the `default` namespace and remember to do this as well for any other namespaces you create if you want automatic sidecar injection.

     $ kubectl label namespace default istio-injection=enabled

+Note: If you choose not to enable automatic sidecar injection, then you will need to inject sidecars manually for application containers.
+For the bookinfo sample below, you will need to start the application using the following command instead of the one indicated in step 1:

+    $ kubectl apply -f <(istioctl kube-inject -f samples/bookinfo/kube/bookinfo.yaml)

 #### Removing Istio components